webforj/webforj-documentation/docs/getting-started/tutorial/basic-app.md

 ```

 ### `@StyleSheet`
 Use the `@StyleSheet` annotation to include CSS files hosted at external URLs.
 This is useful for integrating third-party stylesheets.
-When referencing external URLs, the framework fetches and applies the stylesheet directly from the specified URL.
+When referencing external URLs, the framework fetches and applies the style sheet directly from the specified URL.
 Make sure the resource is accessible and uses the correct protocol (http or https).

 ```java
 @StyleSheet("https://cdn.example.com/styles/library.css")